erafkin/semantics-du-reform/README.md

-# Du-reform in German and Swedish
+# Pronominal reform in T/V languages
 Code for final paper for Semantics & Pragmatics.
-The graphs generated are in [german.ipynb](./german.ipynb) and [swedish.ipynb](./swedish.ipynb)
+Corpus exploration in [german.ipynb](./german.ipynb), [swedish.ipynb](./swedish.ipynb), and [spanish.ipynb](./spanish.ipynb)

 ## Notes:
 - To run the German notebook you need the data from here: [https://politische-reden.eu/](https://politische-reden.eu/)
+- To run the Spanish notebook you need data from here: [https://github.com/lirondos/discursos-de-navidad](https://github.com/lirondos/discursos-de-navidad)
-- To run the swedish notebook you dont need anything (the corpus is downloaded via the tool `pyriksdagen`)
+- To run the Swedish notebook you dont need anything (the corpus is downloaded via the tool `pyriksdagen`)
 ## setup
 ```bash
 python3 -m venv venv